 Frequently Asked Questions

-A: We estimate that you will receive your first billing statement 30 days after you became a patient.
+A: You will receive your first billing statement about 30 days after you became a patient.

 A: As soon as you are able.
 If you wish to pay your deductible at the time of service, you may.
 If you wish to wait until you receive your first billing statement, you will have approximately 60 days after that to pay your bill before we mark your account as delinquent and send it to collections.
 You will be notified in writing prior to your bill being sent to collections.